mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 Tech #4: Track and Commit - Primer
 ----------------------------------

+Define "commit"

+    A commit is best thought of as a game save point, in case something big has to be done, or a mistake has been made and needs to be fixed or rolled back.

+Demonstrate best practices for commit messages

+    Commit messages should be short and sweet, briefly describing what was done (but not why or how).

+Describe the three states of a file in git (working, staged, commit)

+    Working: The file is open and being edited.
+    Staged: The file has been saved locally and is ready to upload.
+    Commit: The file is uploaded and updated to Github.

 Tech #5: Branch, Pull, Merge - Primer
 -------------------------------------

+What is Master?

+Why create a Branch?

+Do the concepts feel intuitive or difficult to understand?

 Tech #6: Branch, Pull, Merge - Challenge
 ----------------------------------------